-Communication equipment will be tested and maintained according to the following schedule:
+Communications equipment will be tested and maintained according to the following schedule:

-- Monthly - Rechargeable batteries will be tested and recharged. - Radio and electronic equipment will receive an operational test to ensure that the equipment is working. - After Use: - All communications equipment used in actual spill response operations will be inspected, cleaned, and tested before being returned to storage.
+- Periodically: - Rechargeable batteries will be tested and recharged. - Radio and electronic equipment will receive an operational test to ensure that the equipment is working. - After Use: - All communications equipment used in actual spill response operations would be inspected, cleaned, and tested before being returned to storage.